ccwang002/ccwang002.github.io/content/pages/about.md

 I speak fluent Python (especially 3.x) and R. My daily research relies on Python scientific computing stack, such as Numpy, pandas, Jupyter(IPython), matplotlib, and Cython.
 For statistics, I use R more frequently and communicate between Python and R using rpy2.

-During my master training, intern, and my free time, I've written a few websites based on Python web frameworks, including Django, Flask, and Bottle.
+During my master's training, intern, and my free time, I've written a few websites based on Python web frameworks, including Django, Flask, and Bottle.
 But I won't claim I know much about web development.
 See [my github] for proof.

 ### Contact me